-- Design your door using the measurements and make sure you have a few ways to keep all the boards in place.
 The smart thing to do is have two layers.
-Have a bottom layer that is just vertical boards and then having a design on the second layer.
+Have a bottom layer that is just vertical boards and then have a design on the second layer.

 Also, for this type of project, try to get boards with the most knots and lines in order to help with that rustic look.

 Cut your wood to your specifications and lay it out along the way to make sure that it is all sized up correctly.

 This is the first time I got to use my new miter saw and I loved it.
 It made cutting straight cuts so much quicker and easier that using a hand saw.

 I never had one before because I didn’t have the space at the condo.
 So I’ve always made cuts by hand, which is awful.

 Step four: Sand and stain

 Sand down all sides of all the boards, but make sure to keep them in order.

 Stain all sides of the boards using a nice, dark stain.
 We used Dark Walnut stain here for that rustic, sophisticated look.

 One trick when staining is to use a rag and dip it into the stain, then wipe it onto the board.